From left: Jerry Yates, his daughter Jami Southard and flowers placed where his life ended.

 Dead Men Tell No Tales archived

-Calaveras County, CA - On March 22, Recordnet.com reported that Calaveras County Superior Court Assigned Judge Thomas A. Smith ruled that Sheryl Sellers would not face trial on felony charges in the death of Jerry Yates.
-The judge cited California Penal Code Section 399, which requires prosecutors to prove that the person killed by vicious dogs took "r… [Read full blog post]
+Calaveras County, CA - On March 22, Recordnet.com reported that Calaveras County Superior Court Assigned Judge Thomas A. Smith ruled that Sheryl Sellers would not face trial on felony charges after the mauling death of Jerry Yates.
+The judge cited California Penal Code Section 399, which requires prosecutors to prove that the person killed by vicious… [Read full blog post]

 Mountain Ranch, CA - Jerry Yates, 69, was mauled to death by two pit bulls owned by Sheryl Sellers August 22.
 Sellers has since pleaded not guilty to the felony of knowingly having a mischievous animal, letting it be at large or keeping it without ordinary care, resulting in the death a person.
 Calaveras Enterprise1 journalist and video author, Joel Metzer, talks to Jami Southard as she recounts the events that occurred on the day of her father's death.